sc941737/linux-scripts/README.md

 ```

 **observe**:
 This is the packet sniffing command with automated entry steps.
 You can observe all nearby networks running the command with no arguments.
-If you want to also change your MAC address in the process, pass "-s" as the argument.
+If you want to also spoof your MAC address in the process, pass "-s" as the argument.
 ```
 observe
 observe -s